techidaily/site-win11-tips/source/_posts/achieve-a-personalized-look-with-these-easy-to-follow-theme-steps-for-win11.md

 `shell:::{ED834ED6-4B5A-4bfe-8F11-A626DCB6A921}-Microsoft.Personalization`

-1. Press**Win + R** to[launch the Run command box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
+1. Press**Win + R** to [launch the Run command box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
 Type the following command and press the enter key.
 2. The old Personalization utility will launch.
 Navigate to the themes window and click on any theme to apply it.
 The utility won’t redirect you to the Settings app.
 ![Changing Theme Using the Old Control Panel Personalization Utility](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/changing-theme-using-the-old-control-panel-personalization-utility.jpg)
 3. Close the Personalization utility window.